shahafabileah/wordle_analysis/README.md

-This is an exercise to think through what is the best starter word in the game Wordle: https://www.powerlanguage.co.uk/wordle/
+This project has code to help solve the game Wordle: https://www.powerlanguage.co.uk/wordle/

+There are two files:
+1. first_word.py - tells you the best first word to try.
+2. solver.py - guides you through a full game, telling you which word to use at every turn.

-This analysis is based on a list of 5757 five letter English words taken from here: https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt
+For this analysis, I'm using a list of 5757 five letter English words taken from here: https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt

+# First Word

+Usage: `python3 first_word.py`

-# TL;DR
+## TL;DR

 If you just want to maximize greens in the first round, use "sores".

 If you want to maximize overall hits (greens and yellows) in the first round, use "arose".

-# Approach 1: simple histogram
+## Approach 1: simple histogram

 We look at how often each letter (a, b, c...) appears across all 5-letter English words.
 Then we assign a score to each word by adding up the frequency of each of its letters.
 This is akin to "area under the curve".